 Don’t have time to plan a huge fundraising gala?
 Don’t worry, not many people do these days.
 As you begin to brainstorm, start by gauging your energy level, resources, and availability (and factor in some extra for that inevitable holiday-time stress).
 Giving-inspired gatherings don’t need to overwhelm you—or cost a lot.
 You can scale your party however you want.
 There are plenty of easy, affordable ways for your group of guests to do good.
 And you’ll likely discover that guests will be more than willing to chip in and do whatever it takes to make your celebration a success.

 Create the Good invites you to try one of these theme ideas this season.
-(For many, your guests can provide some of what’s needed.)
+(For many, your guest can provide some of what's needed.)

 Party Host Tip